Slow cookers

 With the steam sealed in, you will also notice that there is less in the kitchen than when you cook with a conventional cooker.

-– so your dish cooks all day while you are out at work – or on High – taking half the time.
+Because slow cookers have at least two settings, you can choose to cook on Low – so your dish cooks all day while you are out at work – or on High – taking half the time.
 The perfect option for our busy lifestyles.

 Another advantage is being able to keep your meal warm once cooked.
 Today's busy families often need to eat at different times.
 The Low setting means that food will keep warm for several hours without spoiling so that everyone can enjoy a freshly cooked meal even if they eat it later than the rest of the family.